Phase transitions in exponential random graphs: Statement of results

 Assume each point in a $d$-dimensional cube

-is randomly occupied (by one particle) or not occupied, and assume there is a (many-body) potential energy of value $a\ne 0$ associated with every occupied subset of $C$ congruent to a certain $H_2\subset C$.
+is randomly occupied (by one particle) or not occupied, and assume there is a (many-body) potential energy of fixed value $a\ne0$ associated with every occupied subset of $C$ congruent to a certain $H_2\subset C$.
 The interaction is attractive if $a<0$ and repulsive if $a>0$.
 We define the probability that the occupied sites in $C$ are precisely $c$ by

-where the parameter $\beta >0$ is called the inverse temperature, the parameter $\mu\in \R$ is called the chemical potential, the normalization constant $\Z_n(\beta,\mu)$ is called the partition function, $H_1$ and $H_2$ are subsets of $C$ with $H_1$ a singleton and the cardinality $|H_2|\ge 2$, and $E_j(c)$ is the number of copies of $H_j$ in $c$.
-(We are using `free' boundary conditions.)
-One of the basic features of the formalism is that the free energy density, $F_n(\beta ,\mu)=\ln [\Z_n(\beta ,\mu)]/n^d$, contains all ways to interact with or influence the system, so that `all' physically significant quantities can be obtained by differentiating it with respect to $\beta$ and $\mu$.
-For instance
+where the parameter $\beta>0$ is called the inverse temperature, the parameter $\mu\in\R$ is called the chemical potential, the normalization constant $\Z_n(\beta,\mu)$ is called the partition function, $H_1$ and $H_2$ are subsets of $C$ with $H_1$ a singleton and the cardinality $|H_2|\ge2$, and $E_j(c)$ is the number of copies of $H_j$ in $c$.
+(We are using ``free'' boundary conditions.)
+One of the basic features of the formalism is that the free energy density, $F_n(\beta,\mu)=\ln[\Z_n(\beta,\mu)]/n^d$, contains all ways to interact with or influence the system, so that ``all'' physically significant quantities can be obtained by differentiating it with respect to $\beta$ and $\mu$.
+For instance,

 the (average) particle density.
-To model materials in thermal equilibrium, calculations in this formalism normally require that the system size be sufficiently large, and in practice one often resorts to using $n\to \infty$.
-With this as motivation we tentatively define a `phase' as a set of states (i.e. probability distributions) corresponding to a connected region of the $(\beta ,\mu)$ parameter space, which is maximal for the condition that $\displaystyle \lim_{n\to \infty}\frac{\partial^{j+k}}{\partial \beta^j\partial \mu^k}F_n(\beta ,\mu)$ are analytic in $\beta$ and $\mu$ for all $j,k$.
-Intuitively one associates a `phase transition' with singularities which develop in some of these quantities as the system size diverges.
-An important simplification was proven by Yang and Lee \cite{YL} who showed that the limiting free energy density $\displaystyle F_\infty(\beta ,\mu)=\lim_{n\to \infty} F_n(\beta ,\mu)$ always exists and that certain limits commute:
+To model materials in thermal equilibrium, calculations in this formalism normally require that the system size be sufficiently large, and in practice one often resorts to using $n\to\infty$.
+With this as motivation we tentatively define a ``phase'' as a set of states (i.e., probability distributions) corresponding to a connected region of the $(\beta,\mu)$ parameter space, which is maximal for the condition that $ \lim_{n\to \infty}\frac{\partial^{j+k}}{\partial\beta^j\,\partial \mu^k}F_n(\beta,\mu)$ are analytic in $\beta$ and $\mu$ for all $j,k$.
+One associates a ``phase transition'' with singularities which develop in some of these quantities as the system size diverges.
+Such singularities are sometimes detected in simulations through the variances $\sigma^2_1(n), \sigma^2_2(n)$ of the particle and energy densities, $E_1/n^d, E_2/n^d$, respectively.
+It is easy to check, for instance, that